Use this checklist to determine which medical expenses you can take as a deduction on your income tax return.

 You have to itemize deductions to claim these expenses.
 And there’s another trick, too—medical expenses are only deductible to the extent that they exceed 10% of your Adjusted Gross Income (AGI).
 If your AGI is $75,000, for example, the first $7,500 of qualified expenses (10% of $75,000) don’t really count for deduction purposes.

-There is a temporary exemption to the 10% rate from Jan.
+There was a temporary exemption to the 10% rate from Jan.
 1, 2013 to Dec.
 31, 2016 for individuals age 65 and older and their spouses.
-If you or your spouses are 65 years or older or turned 65 during the tax year you are allowed to deduct unreimbursed medical care expenses that exceed 7.5% of your adjusted gross income.
-The threshold remains at 7.5% of AGI for those taxpayers until Dec.
+If you or your spouse was 65 years or older or turned 65 during the tax year you were allowed to deduct unreimbursed medical care expenses that exceed 7.5% of your adjusted gross income.
+The threshold remained at 7.5% of AGI for those taxpayers through Dec.
 31, 2016.

 Beginning Jan.
 1, 2017, all taxpayers may deduct only the amount of the total un reimbursed allowable medical care expenses for the year that exceeds 10% of your adjusted gross income.

 For help in preparing your tax return 1) print out this page and 2) put a check mark next to each medical expense that you had during the year.

 A partial list of qualified medical expenses is shown below.
 For the complete list, see IRS Publication 502.

 - Air conditioner necessary for relief from allergies or other respiratory problems (less any increase in the value of your home resulting from installation of air conditioning)

 - Alcoholism treatment, including inpatient treatment, meals and lodging at a therapeutic center for alcohol addiction